n-rosati/CIS4820/readme.txt

     cave.c
     cave.h

-- Moving through the hallways is a little bit tricky without the ability for the camera to 'slide' along walls
 - The LinkedListAPI is from the W20 offering of CIS*2750.
 Denis Nikitenko gave his permission to use this outside of his class
 - Minimap colours:
     - STONE_BRICK (walls)   off brown